Fort Pickering Light

 History:

-Fort Pickering Light, also known as Winter Island Light, was built in 1871, the same year as Derby Wharf Light in Salem Harbor and Hospital Point Light in nearby Beverly.
+Fort Pickering Light was established in 1871, the same year as Derby Wharf Light in Salem Harbor and Hospital Point Light in nearby Beverly.
 For many years before, Baker's Island's twin lights had served as the only guides to the harbor.
+With the addition of the new lights, mariners would line up Fort Pickering and Derby Wharf Lights after passing Baker's Island on their way into Salem Harbor.

 Source: New England Lighthouses - A Virtual Guide